tarwn/lessthandot-hugo/blogs/content/posts/2011-05-24-sql-server-filegroup-piecemeal-restores-1.md

 GO
 ```

 You can easily add another filegroup and file to an existing database.
-I’m going to add a fourth.
+I'm going to add a fourth.

 sql
 ALTER DATABASE FilegroupFull ADD FILEGROUP FGFullFG4